wulf0r/welcome/README.md

 Welcome to my Github repo.

 ## Repos
 All my repos are private.
 I'm happy to provide access to recruites or interviewers.
+I would be thrilled to discuss the codebase in debth with anyone that is interested.
 Here is a short overview of what I have been working on.

 ### [schniesel-bestell](https://github.com/wulf0r/schniesel-bestell-rework)